VirgilSecurity/virgil-sdk-x/README.md

 To integrate VirgilSDK into your Xcode project using Carthage, perform following steps:

-1. Create a [Cartfile][] in your project's root folder, that lists the frameworks you’d like to use in your project.
+1. Create an empty file with name `Cartfile` in your project's root folder, that lists the frameworks you’d like to use in your project.
-1. Add the following line to your Cartfile
+1. Add the following line to your `Cartfile`

   ```ogdl
   github "VirgilSecurity/virgil-sdk-x" ~> 4.2.0
   ```

 1. Run `carthage update`.
-This will fetch dependencies into a [Carthage/Checkouts][] folder, then build each one or download a pre-compiled framework.
+This will fetch dependencies into a `Carthage/Checkouts` folder inside your project's folder, then build each one or download a pre-compiled framework.
-1. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add each framework you want to use from the [Carthage/Build][] folder on disk.
+1. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, add each framework you want to use from the `Carthage/Build` folder inside your project's folder.
 1. On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell:

   ```sh